Official approvals provide security for Luxo customers, and prove that Luxo magnifiers and arm-based systems are first class.

 Given their significance and reliable simulation and testing methods, our laboratories are also used by external firms and organizations.
 The test reports of our laboratories are accepted e.g. by Germanischer Lloyd (GL), Lloyd’s Register (LR), Det Norske Veritas (DNV), Bureau Veritas (BV), Physikalisch-Technische Bundesanstalt (PTB) and many more.

-Luxo aims to sell LED luminaires with single LEDs, LED modules and LED drivers with the best possible quality.
-We also strive to provide customers with the quality they want, nothing more, nothing less.
-By doing this, we provide a good cost/benefit ratio to our customers.
+Glamox Group, developer and manufacturer of Luxo brand products, aims to produce LED luminaires with single LEDs, LED modules and LED drivers with the best possible quality.
+Glamox strives to provide customers with the quality they want, nothing more, nothing less.
+By doing this, they provide a good cost/benefit ratio to our customers.

-We use their expertise to design and manufacture innovative products with low energy consumption and long life.
-Equally important is our experience and know-how about the design of optics and thermal control, so that the products will perform to standard over a long period of time.
+Glamox uses their expertise to design and manufacture innovative products with low energy consumption and long life.
+Equally important is their experience and know-how about the design of optics and thermal control, so that the products will perform to standard over a long period of time.

 How we work with LED

-We always use the best quality LEDs for our products, from the best manufacturers.
+Glamox always use the best quality LEDs for Luxo products, from the best manufacturers.

 Particular attention is given to the color temperatures and color rendering qualities of the LED lightsources we use.

 High power LEDs require more precise current and heat management than traditional lightsources.
-Our know-how of thermal control has significant influence on the lifespan of our products.
+Glamox’s know-how of thermal control has significant influence on the lifespan of their products.

 LED products often have problems meeting glare requirements.
-Our engineering skills ensure that our LED products always meet or exceed relevant national and international standards.
+Glamox’s engineering skills ensure that Luxo LED products always meet or exceed relevant national and international standards.

 While LEDs do not have a full color spectrum, we must pay special attention to their color quality and color rendering capabilities.